icgc-dcc/dcc-docs/docs/cloud/guide.md

 bin/icgc-storage-client view --stdout --object-id ddcdd044-adda-5f09-8849-27d6038f8ccd | samtools mpileup -
 ```

+#### Batch/Manifest Slicing

-The client can also do slicing across "batches" of specimens specified in a manifest file (tab-delimited files produced by the Data Portal as opposed to XML-format manifests from GNOS).
+As of version 1.0.14, the client supports slicing across "batches" of specimens listed in a manifest file (tab-delimited files produced by the Data Portal as opposed to XML-format manifests from GNOS).
 The output of this feature is illustrated here:

 <a href="../images/batch-slice-one-to-one.png"><img width=550 src="../images/batch-slice-one-to-one.png"></a>